RUGSoftEng/2017-Web-Service-Author-Analysis/backend/README.md

   This installs all node dependencies (in `node_modules`)

 ### Running the webserver
-In terminal, from the directory of the repository, run one of the following:
+In terminal, in the `backend` folder, run one of the following:

 * `npm run build:windows` - If you are using Microsoft Windows
 * `npm run build:linux` - If you are using a *nix based system